-Ultimately HIV prevention has failed because HIV has become an industry in itself, and the purpose all of industries is to grow, prosper and dominate their respective markets.
-By comparison a charity, by definition, comprises volunteers who raise funds independently for their cause, devoid of external interference.
+Ultimately HIV prevention has failed because HIV has become an industry in itself and the purpose all of industries is to grow, prosper and dominate their respective markets.
+By comparison charities, by definition, comprises volunteers who raise funds independently for their causes, devoid of external interference.
 THT, Europe’s largest HIV services provider, ceased being a charity in the true sense of the word when it allowed substantial government funding tied to conditions and diktats to form its core income, essentially resembling a quasi non-governmental organisation – quango – in the process.

 The pioneers who started THT 27 years ago did so with one aim in mind: to halt and reverse the spread of HIV.
 They never set out to become the Tesco of sexual health; a multi-million pound conglomerate managing and commodifying all things HIV while opportunistically exceeding their remit into other financially rewarding areas of sexual health (THT recently received £432,000 of National Lottery funding to provide sexual counselling to children as young as ten).
 But while THT was busy absorbing and streamlining dozens of regional HIV organisations to become the predominant HIV support services provider – effectively assimilating GMFA, which began in 1992 to counter THT’s then headline-making excesses, along the way – its sideline prevention efforts routinely failed to impact and stem HIV.